maxrandrade/wiser/README.md

 Project is managed with `yarn`.
 If you do not have this dependency installed, access [`this tutorial`](https://classic.yarnpkg.com/en/docs/install/#windows-stable) first.

-Once yarn is already installed, go to the projects folter and run these commands on your terminal, one at a time.
+Once yarn is already installed, go to the projects folder and run these commands on your terminal, one at a time.

 ```bash
 yarn install